Best deals of Presidents Day weekend 2023

 Farberware Aluminum Cookware Set

-This 15-piece cookware set comes with saucepans, frying pans, a Dutch oven, one bakeware and five kitchen utensils.
+This 15-piece cookware set is 50% off and comes with saucepans, frying pans, a Dutch oven, one bakeware and five kitchen utensils.
 Each pan has a dual-riveted handle for superior grip and comes with shatter-resistant lids that prevent moisture and flavor loss.
 Every piece is dishwasher-safe and nonstick for easy cleanup.

 Sold by Wayfair